gthecht/DeepMineSweeper/README.md

 imgPath = '.\\MineSweeper' # the path where the images of the boardImg = drawBoard(board, imgPath) # draw the board in an understandable manner
 ```
+### Example of board
+Here we can see what a board looks like - the red stars are mines.

 ![png](output_10_0.png)